krito-and-the-stoker/americas/concepts/Economic Game Progression.md

 ## Independence War
 - Goal: Win the game
 Tensions have risen so high, that the king sends his expedition forces.
-The player needs to win the independence war and will win the game
+The player needs to win the independence war and will win the game.
+If possible it would be good to avoid the phase in the original Colonization I game, where first educate a small army of statesmen to get every colony to 100% and then build soldiers and artillery forever to finally declare independency.
+Instead it would be good to give the player reasons to develop these things automatically, so that he finds himself in a position where the independence war seems like a reasonable choice or kind of happens to him.